germanodlf/bacula-zabbix/README.md

 - **Items**

-  - *Backup Full Bytes*: Receives the value of bytes transferred by full jobs
-  - *Backup Full Compression*: Receives the value of full jobs' compression
-  - *Backup Full Files*: Receives the value of files transferred by full jobs
-  - *Backup Full OK*: Receives the value of full jobs' exit status
-  - *Backup Full Speed*: Receives the value of full jobs' transfer rate in KB/s
-  - *Backup Full Time*: Receives the value of full jobs' compression rate in %
+  This Zabbix template has two types of items, the items to receive data of backup jobs, and the itens to receive data of Bacula's processes.
+The items that receive data of Bacula's processes are described bellow:

+  - *Bacula Director is running*: Get the Bacula Director process status.
+The process name is defined by the variable {$BACULA.DIR}, and has its default value as 'bacula-dir'.
+  - *Bacula Storage is running*: Get the Bacula Storage process status.
+The process name is defined by the variable {$BACULA.SD}, and has its default value as 'bacula-sd'.
+  - *Bacula File is running*: Get the Bacula File process status.
+The process name is defined by the variable {$BACULA.FD}, and has its default value as 'bacula-fd'.

+  The items that receive data of backup jobs are divided into the three backup's levels: Full, Differential and Incremental.
+For each level there are six items, described below:

-  - *Backup Differential Bytes*: Receives the value of bytes transferred by differential jobs
+  - *Bytes*: Receives the value of bytes transferred by each backup job
-  - *Backup Differential Compression*: Receives the value of differential jobs' compression
-  - *Backup Differential Files*: Receives the value of files transferred by differential jobs
-  - *Backup Differential OK*: Receives the value of differential jobs' exit status
-  - *Backup Differential Speed*: Receives the value of differential jobs' transfer rate in KB/s
-  - *Backup Differential Time*: Receives the value of differential jobs' compression rate in %
+  - *Compression*: Receives the value of compression rate of each backup job
-  - *Backup Incremental Bytes*: Receives the value of bytes transferred by incremental jobs
-  - *Backup Incremental Compression*: Receives the value of incremental jobs' compression
-  - *Backup Incremental Files*: Receives the value of files transferred by incremental jobs
+  - *Files*: Receives the value of files transferred by each backup job
-  - *Backup Incremental OK*: Receives the value of incremental jobs' exit status
+  - *OK*: Receives the value of exit status of each backup job
-  - *Backup Incremental Speed*: Receives the value of incremental jobs' transfer rate in KB/s
+  - *Speed*: Receives the value of transfer rate of each backup job
-  - *Backup Incremental Time*: Receives the value of incremental jobs' compression rate in %
+  - *Time*: Receives the value of elapsed time of each backup job
-  - *Bacula Director is running*: Get the bacula-dir process status
-  - *Bacula Storage is running*: Get the bacula-sd process status
-  - *Bacula File is running*: Get the bacula-fd process status

 - **Triggers**